 Dark soy sauce (老抽, lao chou) is, well, darker than light soy sauce, and it’s also a bit thicker.
 However, it’s actually a bit less salty!
 It’s flavor is a sweeter, making it perfect for red-braised dishes such as my Red Braised Pork Belly.
 Another delicious recipe that uses dark soy sauce is Sweet and Sour Spare Ribs.

 Thick Soy Sauce

 Thick soy sauce is also known as soy paste.
 It is sweeter and thicker than the light and dark soy sauce.
 Just a small amount adds a lot of flavor.
 This type of soy sauce is also good in stir fry and also for dipping due to it’s thick texture.
-I use it for my Three Cup Squid and Snow Peas Beef Stir Fry, as example.
+I use it for my Air Fryer Chicken, Three Cup Squid and Snow Peas Beef Stir Fry, as example.

 On Amazon: Kimlan Soy Paste (the one I use)

 If you do not have thick soy sauce aka soy paste, you can also sub by mixing soy sauce, brown sugar, cornstarch mixture.

 Tamari is made as a byproduct of making miso.
 It has a rich color and flavor and is thicker than your standard soy sauce.
 Authentic tamari will contain very little to no wheat, making it suitable for gluten-free diets.
 However, always check your tamari to make sure it is 100% gluten free if you are on a gluten free diet.

 As you may already know, sesame oil is made from sesame seeds.
 Like the soy sauce we were talking about, there are different types!
 The two that I normally keep in my pantry are light sesame oil and dark sesame oil.